-- instability or changes in social, political, public health and/or economic conditions that could disrupt the trade activity in the countries where the Company's manufacturers, suppliers and customers are located; - supply chain disruptions related to global, regional or local circumstance that fall outside of the Company's control; - the imposition of additional duties, taxes and other charges on imports and exports; - changes in foreign laws and regulations; - inflation and increases in commodity prices (including energy); - the adoption or expansion of trade sanctions; - recessions in foreign economies; and - a significant change in currency valuation in specific countries or markets.
+- instability or changes in social, political, public health and/or economic conditions that could disrupt the trade activity in the countries where the Company's manufacturers, suppliers and customers are located; - supply chain disruptions related to global, regional or local circumstance that fall outside of the Company's control; - the imposition of additional duties, taxes and other charges on imports and exports; - changes in foreign laws and regulations; - inflation and increases in commodity prices (including energy); - the adoption or expansion of trade sanctions; - · recessions in foreign economies; and - a significant change in currency valuation in specific countries or markets.

-For example, Russia's recent invasion of Ukraine and the subsequent retaliatory measures taken by the U.S., NATO and other countries may negatively impact our revenue to the extent the conflict and the sanctions significantly impact the economic conditions in or our ability to sell products to customers in the affected region.
+For example, Russia's invasion of Ukraine in 2022 and the subsequent retaliatory measures taken by the U.S., NATO and other countries have negatively impacted our revenue to the extent the conflict and the sanctions impacted economic conditions and our ability to sell products to customers in the affected region.
 In response to the invasion, the Company decided in March 2022 to suspend all sales to Russia and Belarus.
-In addition, the conflict could have broader implications on economies outside the region, such as the global inflationary impact of a potential boycott of Russian oil and gas by other countries.
-It is not possible to predict the broader consequences of this conflict, but the continuation or escalation of the conflict, along with any expansion to surrounding areas, could have a significant effect on our results of operations.
+In addition, the conflict has had broader implications on economies outside the region, such as the global inflationary impact of boycotts of Russian oil and gas by other countries and the blockade of Ukrainian grain exports.
+Although our historical sales to the region have been immaterial, it is not possible to predict the broader consequences of this conflict, although the continuation or escalation of the conflict, along with any expansion to surrounding areas, could have a significant effect on our results of operations.